Employment Opportunities

 This posting will remain open until filled.

-Comox Valley Transition Society is recruiting for a Full-time Receptionist/Admin Assistant supporting Darry’s Place.
+Comox Valley Transition Society is recruiting for additional Casual Women’s Support Workers supporting Darry’s Place.

 Education, Training and Experience